 This depends on the use and care of the system.
 The cover is not an essential part of the projectile arresting capability.
 In general, if the cover is in good shape the system is fit for use.
 The inspection criteria for our products are the same used for a nylon sling for lifting purposes.
 The industry standard for load carrying and impact resistant equipment the maximum recommended life is 10 years.

 Unlike Kevlar, water does not affect the strength of our systems, nor do most common chemicals.
 The outer cover has a polyurethane inner coating and is very water resistant which limits the inner components’ exposure to contamination.
 If the system were to become saturated by submersion or extensive exposure to water, it should be dried out by hanging to prevent excess weight and the smell of a wet towel.

 The safety zone around a curtain system is one half of the distance between the closest two anchor points to the impact area.
 If a blanket is being used as a self-contained enclosure, allowances have to be made for the distance the blanket will move before it is constrained by the item being tested.
-Once an application is engineered we can prescribe a safety zone based on the final configuration.
+Once an application is engineered we will prescribe a safety zone based on the final configuration.
 As an example, an 8′ long blanket would deflect no more than 4′ once the anchoring system is fully engaged.

 If the cover is not damaged, the barrier is fit for use.
 The core materials are much more impact resistant than the cover and will not be damaged by anything that is not able to penetrate the cover.
-If the cover is damaged by the failure Blast Control should be contacted to inspect the system for internal damage and repair the cover as needed.
-During product testing, the pressures were raised in subsequent tests and many of the blankets were impacted numerous times before we achieved a pressure sufficient to damage the Auxetic material.
+If the cover is penetrated by a projectile Blast Control should be contacted to determine a course of action for inspection.
+During product testing, the pressures were raised in subsequent tests and many blankets were impacted numerous times before a pressure capable of damaging the core materials was achieved.

 Our Torque LockTM System requires no tools.
 Torque Pins are used to twist the cables together and are held in place by a Torque Panel.
 It is easier than setting up your average camping tent.